ariahosseini/ThermoElectric/README.md

 <img src="Figures/Figure_15.png" align="center" alt="drawing" width="700px">
 </p>

 This panel shows the Debye length for two different carrier concentrations.
 The solid lines show the model prediction using degenerate form while the dash lines are for the cases in which degeneracy is neglected.
 To evaluate the Half-order Fermi-Dirac integral, fermi.m by N.Mohankumar & A.Natarajan is suggested, see *ThirdPartyTools* directory.
-The running scrtpt is as simple as
+The running script is as simple as

 ```
 %% Matlab running script to compute half order Fermi integral